Spheroid: Curvature

-Both of these curvatures are always positive, so that every point on a spheroid is elliptic.
+Both of these curvatures are a function of latitude only and are always positive, so that every point on a spheroid is elliptic.

 Aspect ratio

 The aspect ratio of an oblate spheroid/ellipse, c : a, is the ratio of the polar to equatorial lengths, while the flattening (also called oblateness) f, is the ratio of the equatorial-polar length difference to the equatorial length:

 The first eccentricity (usually simply eccentricity, as above) is often used instead of flattening.
 It is defined by:

 The relations between eccentricity and flattening are:

 All modern geodetic ellipsoids are defined by the semi-major axis plus either the semi-minor axis (giving the aspect ratio), the flattening, or the first eccentricity.
 While these definitions are mathematically interchangeable, real-world calculations must lose some precision.
 To avoid confusion, an ellipsoidal definition considers its own values to be exact in the form it gives.

-Applications
+Occurrence and applications

 The most common shapes for the density distribution of protons and neutrons in an atomic nucleus are spherical, prolate, and oblate spheroidal, where the polar axis is assumed to be the spin axis (or direction of the spin angular momentum vector).
 Deformed nuclear shapes occur as a result of the competition between electromagnetic repulsion between protons, surface tension and quantum shell effects.

+Spheroids are common in 3D cell cultures.

+Rotating equilibrium spheroids include the Maclaurin spheroid and the Jacobi ellipsoid.

+Spheroid is also a shape of archaeological artifacts.